OfficeDev/Word-Add-in-SillyStories/README.md

 2. Start the development server by running ```node server.js``` in the project's root directory.
 The add-in will be running at 127.0.0.1:8080.
 3. Create a network share, or [share a folder to the network](https://technet.microsoft.com/en-us/library/cc770880.aspx) and place the [word-add-in-sillystories.xml](word-add-in-sillystories.xml) manifest file in it.

-At this point, you have your add-in deployed.
+You've deployed your add-in at this point.
 Now you need to let Word know where to find the add-in.

 1. Launch Word and open a document.
 2. Choose the **File** tab, and then choose **Options**.